Updated: September 8, 2020

 Getting to Prince Edward Island

-There’s a variety of ways for getting to Prince Edwards Island, including driving across the Confederation Bridge from New Brunswick, hopping on the ferry from Nova Scotia, or flying into Charlottetown.
+There’s a variety of ways for getting to Prince Edward Island, including driving across the Confederation Bridge from New Brunswick, taking the ferry from Nova Scotia, or flying into Charlottetown.

 Getting to PEI by Plane